Elizabeth Bowes-Lyon Biography

 Death & Legacy

-In February 2002, Princess Margaret died of various ailments caused by her smoking.
+In February 2002, Princess Margaret died from various ailments caused by her smoking.
 The loss of one of her children took a heavy toll on her.
 Elizabeth, the Queen Mother, passed away in her sleep on March 30, 2002, at the Royal Lodge, Windsor Great Park.
 Her only surviving daughter, Queen Elizabeth II, was right at her bedside.

 Elizabeth had become a member of the royal family at a time which turned out to be a transitional period for the British Empire.
 The empire was dissolved completely and the Commonwealth, at least from the British point of view, was a poor substitute.
 New nations, such as the USA and the USSR, were on the rise.